 Discovering that my school provided Environmental Systems & Societies as an IBDP class further amplified this interest; I burst with excitement about how the knowledge I obtained there could be implemented in everyday life.
 For instance, I’ve become vegan, I bring reusable bags everywhere, and even formed a clean-up crew in the Jakarta area.
 To further my studies, I plan to take GE-C courses like “Climate Change: Science, History & Solutions” at USC.
 Furthermore, I hope to continue my advocacy for environmental awareness through participation in student groups like the Environmental Student Assembly and collaboration with others to create sustainable initiatives like the VegFest.

 Though I may not solely direct my focus towards pursuing a career in the environmental industry, it is one of my desires want to learn and participate in the global society as a well-informed citizen, one that holistically understands the consequences of one’s actions on the environment and what one can do to contribute to sustainable change.

+Hi Alysha!

+First of all, I’d like to say I’m wowed by your commitment for environmental sustainability/protection; it really is a testament to the respect and seriousness with which you treat your passion and interests.

+However, even though your response directly answers the prompt, I think the substance is still not there (see comment above).
+I want your content to be more directed towards “how can my passion for environmental sustainability be integrated to and leverage my intended core studies of Film & Television,” rather than just listing the ABCs you did.

+Keep up the good work and I look forward to seeing a stronger draft next!

+- Matthew